-Digital health initiatives blossomed in the UK last year, but what difference is this new wave actually making for patients across the country, asks Roz Davies.
+Digital health initiatives blossomed in the UK last year, but what difference is this new wave actually making for patients across the country, asks Roz Davies, managing director of We Love Life and Recovery Enterprises.

 “We tend to overestimate the effect of technology in the short run and underestimate the effect in the long run.”
 Roy Amura.